armfazh/draft-sullivan-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   see {{Adj2013}}.
 Regardless the method chosen, the sqrt function should be performed in constant time.

-- CMOV(a, b, c): If c = 1, CMOV returns a, otherwise returns b.
+- CMOV(a, b, c): If c=0, CMOV returns a, otherwise returns b.
+To prevent against timing attacks, this operation must run in constant time without revealing the value of c.
+Commonly some implementations assume the selector be c=1 or c=0;
-  Common software implementations of constant-time selects assume c = 1 or c = 0.
-  CMOV may be implemented by computing the desired selector (0 or 1) by OR-ing all bits of c together.
-The end result will be either 0 if all bits of c are zero, or 1 if at least one bit of c is 1.
+  thus, given a bitstring C, the desired selector c can be computed by OR-ing all bits of C together.
+The resulting selector will be either 0 if all bits of C are zero, or 1 if at least one bit of C is 1.

-- CTEQ(a, b): It returns True whenever a is equal to b, otherwise returns False.
+- CTEQ(a, b): Given two bitstrings of the same length, CTEQ returns True whenever a is equal to b, otherwise returns False.
+Like CMOV, this operation must be implemented in constant time with respect to their values and their length.
-  Inputs a and b must be the same length (as bytestrings) and the comparison must be implemented in constant time.

 - I2OSP and OS2IP: These functions are used to convert an octet string to and from a non-negative integer {{RFC8017}}.